Linear-Scaling Potential-Free Data-Driven Molecular Dynamics for Arbitrary-Sized Water Clusters $(\text{H}_2\text{O})_n$: Results

 \subsection{b.
 Optimized Structures of Small Water Clusters, (H\textsubscript{2}O)\textsubscript{1$\leq$n$\leq$5}}

-Geometry optimization of a chemical compound is driven by a finite ${\overrightarrow{F_i}}$ until it vanishes and its first-order gradient (i.e., the second-order gradient of \textit{E}) remains positive.
-Therefore, our PDMD model is expected to afford similar optimized structures compared to DFT/PBE if it can reproduce satisfactory first-order and second-order gradients of \textit{E}.
-Since hexamer, (H\textsubscript{2}O)\textsubscript{6}, is the smallest water cluster that can populate multiple stable isomers at room temperature due to their nearly degenerate energy levels\cite{wang2012water}, a unique optimized structure only exists for each of the five smaller water clusters, i.e., (H\textsubscript{2}O)\textsubscript{1$\leq$n$\leq$5}.
-As shown in Fig. \ref{fig:monomer_struct}, the water monomer optimized by PDMD exhibits an O-H bond length of 0.978\AA, the same as that optimized by DFT/PBE.
-Likewise, its H-H distance of 1.523\AA ~is only 0.003\AA ~shorter than its DFT/PBE counterpart.
-Interestingly, the monomer's distribution of O-H and H-H distances in PDMD at 300K is in excellent agreement with AIMD, demonstrating reliable bond stiffness and angular rigidity.
-Unlike water monomer, the optimized structures of all other clusters are stabilized by hydrogen bonds wherein a hydrogen atom covalently bonded to an oxygen atom is attracted towards another oxygen atom nearby through electrostatic interactions\cite{latimer1920polarity}.
+Geometry optimization of a chemical compound is driven by finite ${\overrightarrow{F_i}}$ until all forces vanish and the Hessian matrix is positive definite.
+Therefore, our PDMD model is expected to afford similar optimized structures compared to DFT/PBE if it can satisfactorily reproduce first- and second-order gradients of \textit{E}.
+Since the hexamer, (H\textsubscript{2}O)\textsubscript{6}, is the smallest water cluster that can populate multiple stable isomers at room temperature due to their nearly degenerate energy levels\cite{wang2012water}, a unique optimized structure exists only for each of the five smaller water clusters, i.e., (H\textsubscript{2}O)\textsubscript{1$\leq$n$\leq$5}.
+As shown in Fig. \ref{fig:monomer_struct}, the water monomer optimized by PDMD exhibits an O-H bond length of 0.978 \AA, the same as that optimized by DFT/PBE.
+Likewise, its H-H distance of 1.523 \AA ~is only 0.003 \AA ~shorter than its DFT/PBE counterpart.
+Interestingly, the monomer's distribution of O-H and H-H distances in PDMD at 300 K is in excellent agreement with AIMD, demonstrating reliable bond stiffness and angular rigidity.
+In addition, the water monomer's three vibrational modes ascertained by PDMD are similar to their DFT/PBE counterparts with two high-frequency stretching modes over 3700 cm\textsuperscript{-1} and one low-frequency bending mode near 1600 cm\textsuperscript{-1}.
+Unlike the water monomer, the optimized structures of all other clusters are stabilized by hydrogen bonds wherein a hydrogen atom covalently bonded to an oxygen atom is attracted towards another oxygen atom nearby through electrostatic interactions.
 As a result, an O-H bond that participates in hydrogen bonding is slightly longer than a non-hydrogen-bonded (``dangling") O-H bond because of partial electron transfer through the bridging hydrogen atom.
-This tiny yet critical bond elongation is precisely captured by both PDMD-optimized and DFT-optimized water dimers, which manifest a hydrogen-bonded O-H bond length of 0.99\AA ~that is 0.01\AA ~longer than its dangling counterparts (Fig. \ref{fig:water_struct}(a)).
-For maximizing their hydrogen bonds\cite{malloum2019structures}, water trimer, tetramer, and pentamer are known to form cyclic pseudo-planar optimized structures, which PDMD legitimately generated alongside DFT in Fig. \ref{fig:water_struct}(b,c,d).
-In all these three clusters, (H\textsubscript{2}O)\textsubscript{3$\leq$n$\leq$5}, the deviations between PDMD and DFT on hydrogen bond lengths and angles are less than 0.03\AA, and 2.0\textdegree, respectively, further justifying the reliability of PDMD on modeling hydrogen bonds.
+This tiny yet critical bond elongation is precisely captured by both PDMD-optimized and DFT-optimized water dimers, which manifest a hydrogen-bonded O-H bond length of 0.99 \AA ~that is 0.01 \AA ~longer than its dangling counterpart (Fig. \ref{fig:water_struct}(a)).
+To maximize their hydrogen bonds\cite{malloum2019structures}, the water trimer, tetramer, and pentamer are known to form cyclic pseudo-planar optimized structures, which PDMD reproduces in close agreement with DFT in Fig. \ref{fig:water_struct}(b-d).
+In these three clusters, (H\textsubscript{2}O)\textsubscript{3$\leq$n$\leq$5}, the deviations between PDMD and DFT on hydrogen bond lengths and angles are less than 0.02 Å and 2.0\textdegree, respectively, further justifying the reliability of PDMD in modeling hydrogen bonds.